Unsupervised Domain Adaptation for RF-based Gesture Recognition: Experiments

 \subsubsection{Dataset}

-We use the public dataset \cite{li2021towards}, which is collected from 25 volunteers, 6 environments and 5 locations to evaluate our framework.
-Fig. \ref{exp} shows one of the evaluation environments and Fig. \ref{5loc} illustrates the setup of 5 locations in each environment.
-The dataset contains six common gestures including push (PH), pull (PL), left swipe (LS) right swipe (RS), clockwise turning (CT) and anticlockwise turning (AT).
+We adopt a public mmWave dataset \cite{li2022towards}, which is collected from 25 volunteers, 6 environments and 5 locations to evaluate our framework.
+Fig. \ref{5loc} illustrates the setup of 5 locations in each environment.
+The dataset contains 6 common gestures including Push, Pull, Left swipe, Right swipe, Clockwise turning and Anticlockwise turning.
 Each volunteer is asked to perform each kind of gesture 5 times at each location.
-In total, the dataset has collected 10800 samples.
+In total, the dataset includes 10800 data samples.